allison-eunse/neurogenomics-kb/scripts/README.md

 # scripts/

-This folder contains automation used by the Neurogenomics KB:
+This folder contains automation used by the Neuro-Omics KB:

 - `manage_kb.py` – Typer-based CLI for metadata catalogs, validation, CI checks, walkthrough drafting, and RAG index generation.
 Example commands: